 In order to claim the expense as a business expense, you must use the software or website for work.
 In some cases, however, you may be able to change the status of certain software or property from personal use to business use, and thus may be able to write off a portion of the item’s value.

 As a general rule, current expenses are costs incurred for items used the year of purchase.
 For example, rent, utilities, and inventory are current expenses.
 Capital expenses, in contrast, are expenses related to items that will continue to provide benefits for several years.

 To define the difference between current and capital software expenses in particular, the CRA considers software of an “enduring nature” to be depreciable, meaning it is considered to be a capital expense.

-However, the agency has not outlined differences between current and capital website development costs, leaving them open to interpretation based on the principles of Information Bulletin IT 128-R.
+However, the agency has not outlined differences between current and capital website development costs, leaving them open to interpretation based on the principles of Income Tax Folio S3-F4-C1.